AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

 - Multi-paradigm

-   - Imperative - you tell the compiler *how* to perform a task
+   - Imperative - instructs the compiler *how* to perform a task
-   - Functional - you tell the compiler *what* you want the result to be
+   - Functional - describes *what* the result should be
    - Powerful OOP features